coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 Entering and exiting proof mode
 -------------------------------

-Coq enters :term:`proof mode` when you begin a proof through commands such as :cmd:`Theorem` or :cmd:`Goal`.
-Coq user interfaces usually have a way to indicate that you're in proof mode.
+Rocq enters :term:`proof mode` when you begin a proof through commands such as :cmd:`Theorem` or :cmd:`Goal`.
+Rocq user interfaces usually have a way to indicate that you're in proof mode.

 :term:`Tactics <tactic>` are available only in proof mode (currently they give syntax